 We are asking that patients come by themselves to their appointments or with just one other person if an escort is needed.
 Each person entering the office will also have their temperature taken.
 During the appointment, the person who accompanies the patient must wait outside the reception room.

 In addition, we are limiting the number of individuals that accompany patients to their appointments to one.
 Individuals who are elderly, and/or persons with medical problems or persons who are showing signs or symptoms of illness must not accompany patients to their appointments.

 Lastly, visitors to the office must follow strict cough and sneeze protocols by using a tissue to cover their mouths and then washing their hands.

 How do you know if a patient might have the coronavirus?

 At this point, we cannot know.
 What we are doing is following the recommendations of the CDC.
 The CDC has recommended a number of questions to ask patients when they are scheduling and also when they arrived at the office.
-Based on those answers, we are hoping to identify those patients that are at the highest risk and not scheduling then.
+Based on those answers, we are hoping to identify those patients that might possibly be infected and not scheduling then.
 Those individuals are referred to their primary care physician for evaluation.

-That being said, we are following the Universal Protection Guidelines to protect all patients.
+That being said, we are following the Universal Precaution Guidelines to protect all patients.

 Will you give me a mask to wear in your office?

 If you do not have one, a mask will be provided when you arrive at the office.